jmanuoz/Vocabulary-based-Method-for-Quantify-Controversy/README.md

 Tweet's ids used in the paper are in dataset folder grouped by discussion.
  New datasets collected by crear_grafo.R will store in same folder.

+In file datasets/Discussion descriptions.pdf there are detail descriptions about each discussion